psychemedia/ace-of-spades-devilish-tales/src/the_death_card.md

 ```

-But the Ace of Spades is also known as the Death card.
+Not least insofar as being known as *the Death card*.

-And not just because that card is, arguably, one of the black aces in the dead man's hand of aces and eights that wild-west folk hero and gun-slinger, Wild Bill Hickok, was holding when he was shot in the back of the head in a saloon bar in 1876.
+And that's not just because that card is, arguably, one of the black aces in the dead man's hand of aces and eights that wild-west folk hero and gun-slinger, Wild Bill Hickok, was holding when he was shot in the back of the head in a saloon bar in 1876.